FLASH SALES: discover new special offers every week!

 How to sow Helenium?

 Helenium is a perennial that is very easy to grow from seeds.
-Sowing can be done directly in the ground in autumn or in May, or in trays from January to March with well-ripened seeds harvested in autumn or with seeds purchased in packets.
+Sowing can be done directly in the ground in autumn or in May, or in seed trays from January to March using well-ripened seeds collected in autumn or purchased seeds.

-• Sow in a mixture of potting soil and river sand, barely covering the seeds
+• Sow in a mixture of potting soil and river sand, covering them lightly

 • Water regularly but do not saturate the substrate